pingcap/docs-cn/transaction-isolation-levels.md

 In scenarios where the `READ-COMMITTED` isolation level is used, the `SELECT` statements are many, and read-write conflicts are rare, enabling this variable can avoid the latency and cost of getting the global timestamp.

+Since v6.3.0, TiDB supports optimizing the acquisition of timestamps by enabling the system variable [`tidb_rc_write_check_ts`](/system-variables.md#tidb_rc_write_check_ts-new-in-v630) in scenarios where point-write conflicts are few.
+After enabling this variable, during the execution of point-write statements, TiDB will try to use valid timestamps of the current transaction to read and lock data.
+TiDB will read data in the same way when [`tidb_rc_read_check_ts`](/system-variables.md#tidb_rc_read_check_ts-new-in-v600) is enabled.

+Currently, the applicable types of point-write statements include `UPDATE`, `DELETE`, and `SELECT ......
+FOR UPDATE`.
+A point-write statement refers to a write statement that uses the primary key or unique key as a filter condition and the final execution operator contains `POINT-GET`.
+Currently, the three types of point-write statements have these in common: they first perform a point query based on the key value.
+If the key exists, they lock the key.
+If the key does not exist, they return an empty set.

+- If the entire read process of a point-write statement does not encounter an updated data version, TiDB continues to use the timestamp of the current transaction to lock the data.
+    - If a write conflict occurs due to an old timestamp during the lock acquisition process, TiDB retries the lock acquisition process by obtaining the latest global timestamp.
+    - If no write conflicts or other errors occur during the lock acquisition process, the lock is acquired successfully.
+- If an updated data version is encountered during the read process, TiDB tries to acquire a new timestamp and retries this statement.

+In transactions with many point-write statements but a few point-write conflicts in the `READ-COMMITTED` isolation level, enabling this variable can avoid the latency and overhead of getting the global timestamp.

 ## Difference between TiDB and MySQL Read Committed

 The MySQL Read Committed isolation level is in line with the Consistent Read features in most cases.
 There are also exceptions, such as [semi-consistent read](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html).
 This special behavior is not supported in TiDB.